 How to take informed decisions

-It is becoming increasingly clear, that the term ecologically friendly is a complex one and that you need to take several factors into consideration, especially when buying a second hand model:
+It is becoming increasingly clear, that the term ecologically friendly is a complex one.
+You will need to take several factors into consideration, especially when buying a second hand model:

 - Use online resources to calculate the petrol emissions of a particular model.